Logo Applestore Logo Google Store Available on the Apple Store and Playstore: Download

 What happens if I delete an eSIM?
 (Iphone and Android)

-Deleting an embedded SIM on your Apple device or Android might seem simple, but understanding what happens if I delete an eSIM is crucial.
-It can affect your cellular service, data access, and carrier support.
-Unlike a physical SIM card, an eSIM is embedded in your device, and removing it erases its profile entirely.
+Deleting an eSIM on your iPhone or Android device might seem like a quick and simple step, but understanding what happens if I delete an eSIM is crucial before making any changes.
+Removing your embedded SIM can directly impact your cellular service, mobile data access, and ongoing carrier support.
+Unlike a traditional physical SIM card, an eSIM is stored digitally inside your phone, and deleting it erases its entire profile, meaning you could lose your connection until it is reinstalled or replaced.

 What is an eSIM?